WoodyB-alt/Cryptoguard/README.md

 - 🧾 Base64 encoding for safe output and transport
 - 💻 Easy-to-use CLI interface
 - 📂 Secure file encryption and decryption support
+- 📂 Recursive folder encryption and decryption with `--recursive`
 - 📦 Clean and modular Go code structure

 ---